 There are plenty of resources online to make mathematics relevant… but is it really relevant.
 To me that answer is no because it depends on location, meaning, in what city are you currently teaching your students?
 The reason is, I teach at an international school, I am exposed to traveling to many countries, eating a variety of foods and use many different currencies.
 I easily apply what I go through on an everyday basis and on holiday with the math standard I teach in class.
 This is what makes learning math relevant to my students because they too are going through the same experiences.
 With obvious different twist, this could be applied to any subject.

-Another example that I have students meet the standard of percents, mark ups, simple interest, compound interest and rates.
+The system of math, in particular systems of equations and inequalities.
+I applied this to budgeting a trip.
+All my students travel so this easily resinates with them.Another example that I have students meet the standard of percents, mark ups, simple interest, compound interest and rates.
 The summative assessment I give my students to complete is a project called “University, managing finances.”
 The project is completely directed at them in regards to what university they currently see themselves attending and living on their own after they graduate high school.
 As mention before, project requires the students to apply percents, mark ups, simple interest, compound internets and rates.
 I receive a lot of positive parent feed back on this project because it’s an easy talking piece at home that both parent and child can have a constructive conversation about.